Village East by Angelika: Village East use

 The failure of The Chosen had been particularly devastating for M Square, which had spent three years creating the play and could no longer afford to continue operating the Second Avenue Theater.
 The venue was the only surviving Yiddish theater building on Second Avenue, as well as one of the few off-Broadway houses in the East Village.
 In 1988, M Square leased the theater to City Cinemas, a branch of Reading International, for use as a movie theater called Village East.
 City Cinemas converted the auditorium into a seven-screen multiplex.
 Averitt Associates preserved the balcony but split the orchestra and backstage areas into six screens.
 The renovation had to conform with historic-preservation guidelines because Village East was still being considered for city-landmark designation.
 The architects used archival photos to restore the theater's design features.

 The project ultimately cost $8 million.
 Village East Cinemas opened on February 22, 1991, initially with only five screens in operation.
 The LPC designated the exterior and interior of the theater as a landmark in 1993.
 Since then, it has shown a mixture of Hollywood productions and indie films.
 The Village East Cinema also shows films that originally opened at the Angelika Film Center, an arthouse chain that is also an arm of Reading International.
 The multiplex also hosted movies that were screened as part of the annual New York International Children's Film Festival.

 EverGreene Architectural Arts restored the theater at the beginning of 2015.
 The work involved replacing some of the historical design features that had deteriorated over the years.
 The theater closed temporarily in March 2020 due to the COVID-19 pandemic in New York City.
 When the theater reopened on March 5, 2021, it was rebranded as Village East by Angelika.
+After Village East reopened, several movies were screened in 70 mm.
 A new bar and kitchen were announced for the theater in late 2021.
 By 2022, the theater generally screened newly released films, though it sometimes showed revivals as well.
+Among these was the premiere of Tommy Wiseau's second film Big Shark in 2023.